Beer Festivals in Asheville, N.C.

-Festivals are a great way to introduce yourself to a variety of beers and to pick out that one ale, lager, stout or porter that will keep you coming back for another pour.
+There’s plenty to celebrate in Beer City USA, and Asheville certainly rolls out the red carpet for its favorite brews.
+From the musically-inclined Brewgrass Festival, to the nine-day celebration of Asheville Beer Week, the parties are as unique as the breweries themselves.Festivals are a great way to introduce yourself to a variety of beers and to pick out that one ale, lager, stout or porter that will keep you coming back for another pour.
 And Asheville isn’t afraid to share the love — festivals welcome regional brewers from across North Carolina and the Southeast.

-- NC Small Batch Festival, March (2018 dates to be announced), Hi-Wire Brewing
+- NC Small Batch Festival, March 2020 (Dates TBA), Hi-Wire Brewing

 Specialty beers get their chance to shine at this festival at Hi-Wire Brewing.
 Local breweries have the chance to show off their creative spirit and see if certain beers have what it takes to make their full-time lineup.
 No styles are off-limits as long it is a one-off product.
 Good food and good music also are highlights of the event.

-- North Carolina Beer Month, April 2017, Multiple Locations
+- North Carolina Beer Month, April 2021, Multiple Locations

-Asheville Beer Week, May 26-June 3, 2017, Multiple Locations
+Asheville Beer Week, May 2021 (Dates TBA), Multiple Locations

 Be a part of this festival which dedicates nine full days to celebrating all things beer in Asheville.
 Taste great local craft brews, pair beers with a smorgasbord of delicious food, and learn about brewing at events around town.
 More than 40 breweries participate.

-- Beer City Festival, May 27 (1-6 p.m.), Pack Square Park
+- Beer City Festival, May 2021 (Dates TBA), Pack Square Park

 In nearby Brevard, Oskar Blues brewery hosts a two-day outdoor beer and music festival.
 The event also raises money for the brewery's nonprofit foundation, Can'd Aid.
 More than 50 breweries participate.
 Outdoor events like BMX bike riding, river paddling, and a beer relay trail run have been part of the lineup in past years.

-- Oktoberfest, October 14, 2017, Pack Square Park
+- Asheville Oktoberfest, October 2021 (Dates TBA), Pack Square Park

 Brush up on your keg-rolling skills for this fest, which transforms downtown streets into a traditional German party featuring tastings from local breweries.
 Live “oompah” music and local foods complete this fall tradition.
-Tickets are $40 per person and include a complimentary tasting mug.

-- Burnpile Harvest Fest, October 21, 2017, Burial Beer Co. taproom
+- Burnpile Harvest Fest, October 2021 (Dates TBA), Burial Beer Co. taproom

 Burnpile celebrates the harvest season with seasonally-inspired beers from more than 20 breweries.
 Many beers are brewed just for the event.
 The festival also features a strong lineup of live music performances.

-- New Year's Eve Keg Drop, December 31, 2017, Thirsty Monk South (Biltmore Park)
+- New Year's Eve Keg Drop, December 31, 2020*, Thirsty Monk South (Biltmore Park)